vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 ## Recent Updates

+## [v0.22.3] - 2024-02-04

+### Added

+* Added the ability to run init commands during bootstrap to VSecM Sentinel.
+* Added more test cases to the project.
-* Added coverage targets to tests
+* Added coverage targets to tests.
-* Documentation updates, especially around secure production deployment.
 * Added scripts to test the project on a cloud AWS EKS cluster.

-* Added ability to run init commands during bootstrap to VSecM Sentinel.
+### Fixed

+* Bug fixes and performance improvements.
+* `make h` and `make help` had a cosmetic regression, which is now fixed.

+### Changed

+* Upgraded SPIRE Controller Manager to v0.4.1.
+* Documentation updates, especially around establishing a secure production deployment.

 ## [v0.22.2] - 2024-01-14